 Keyserver: What is KeyServer and license management?

 What is KeyAccess?

 KeyAccess is the client software that makes it possible to access the KeyServer and run the keyed, concurrently-licensed software.
-KeyAcces must be installed before any keyed software will work.
+KeyAccess must be installed before any keyed software will work.

 KeyServer is a software-licensing manager for Macintosh and Windows based computers.
-Keyed applications are available only for campus-owned or leased computer.
-KeyServer allows us to share software licenses and signficantly reduce costs by placing the number of licensed copies of software packages in a central pool to be used from anywhere on the campus network and metering usage so that the number licenses is not exceeded.
-There is no noticeable response time difference between keyed and non-keyed applications.
+Keyed applications are available only for campus-owned or leased computers.
+KeyServer allows us to share software licenses and significantly reduce costs by placing the number of licensed copies of software packages in a central pool to be used from anywhere on the campus network and monitor usage so that the number of licenses is not exceeded.
+There is no noticeable difference in response time between keyed and non-keyed applications.
 Each keyed software package resides on the computer's local hard drive.

 From off campus a VPN connection is required to launch keyed application.